FIXD and BlueDriver are the two most popular Bluetooth OBD2 scanners. Both can scan your car’s ECU for any fault code and clear and reset MIL.

 FIXD allows you to connect and control up to 5 cars under a single app interface.

-BlueDriver: This is another Bluetooth scanner that supports all the cars and SUV trucks made after 1996 and sold in the USA.
+BlueDriver: This is another Bluetooth scanner that is compatible with all cars and SUV trucks made after 1996 and sold in the USA.

-It also supports all premium cars like VW, Audi, Lamborghini, Bentley, Mercedes, and Mitsubishi sold after 2005 in the USA.
+It is also compatible with premium cars like VW, Audi, Lamborghini, Bentley, Mercedes, and Mitsubishi sold after 2005 in the USA.

 2. Functionality

-FIXD: It’s an easy-to-use OBD2 scan tool for DIYers.
+FIXD: The FIXD OBD2 scanner is an easy-to-use OBD2 scan tool for DIYers.
 You can scan all trouble codes and reset the check engine light.

 It allows live data monitoring and freeze-frame where you can monitor various data in real-time.